 - 8 apricots, thinly sliced

-- Add the oats to the bowl of a food processor fitted with a blade attachment and blend until a flour forms.
-Add the almond flour, salt, dates, coconut oil, milk, vanilla, and almond extract.
+- Add the oat flour, almond flour, salt, dates, coconut oil, milk, vanilla, and almond extract to the bowl of a. food processor fitted with the blade attachment.
 Pulse until the dates have broken down and a dough forms.